-Rice and ricotta…an Italian dynamic duo presented to you in the shape of a pie!
+Rice and ricotta -an Italian dynamic duo in the shape of an Italian Easter pie!
+The arborio rice is simmered in milk, along with a vanilla bean and lemon zest, before being combined with ricotta and baked to perfection.
+The aroma is intoxicating!
 Come take a look at this family recipe for Rice Ricotta Easter Pie.

 Do not be discouraged that this recipe has three parts to it.
 Ingredients are easy to assemble and can be started simultaneously, once you organize yourself.

 HOW TO MAKE RICE RICOTTA EASTER PIE: